code-not-found/code-not-found.github.io/_posts/json-api/2017-04-14-json-api-katharsis-spring-boot-example.md

 The example will be built and run using [Apache Maven](https://maven.apache.org/).
 In order to use the Katharsis framework we need to include the `katharsis-core` dependency.
 As Spring Boot will be used for running the server part we also need to include `katharsis-spring`.
 For the client part the `katharsis-client` dependency is needed.

-Katharsis aims to have as little dependencies as possible, as such a HTTP client library needs to be provided on the classpath that will be automatically picked up.
+Katharsis aims to have as little dependencies as possible, as such a HTTP client library is not included by default.
+It needs to be [provided on the classpath where it will be automatically picked up](http://katharsis-jsonapi.readthedocs.io/en/latest/user-docs.html#client) by the framework.
 Both [OkHttp](https://square.github.io/okhttp) and [Apache Http Client](https://hc.apache.org/httpcomponents-client-ga/index.html) are supported.
-For this example we will use `okhttp`.
+For this example we will use the `okhttp` library.

-The running and testing of the example is based on the `spring-boot-starter` and `spring-boot-starter-test` [Spring Boot starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-starters).
+Running and testing of the example is based on the `spring-boot-starter` and `spring-boot-starter-test` [Spring Boot starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-starters).
 The `spring-boot-maven-plugin` is used to spin up an embedded Tomcat server that will host the RESTful Hello World API.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>